Pinterest · Business Navigation · Q4 2022 to Q4 2024

 Nav opens, visits held

-Managed analytics engagement
+Managed reporting engagement

 2,600+